PX4/PX4-user_guide/en/flight_controller/cuav_x7.md

 ## Over Current Protection

-The *X7* has over current protection on the 5 Volt Peripheral and 5 Volt high power, which limits the current to 2.5A.
+The *X7* has over-current protection on the 5 Volt Peripheral and 5 Volt high power, which limits the current to 2.5A.
 The *X7* has short circuit protection.

 > **Warning** Up to 2.5 A can be delivered to the connectors listed as pin 1 (although these are only rated at 1 A).

 ## Debug Port

 The system's serial console and SWD interface operate on the **DSU7** port.
 Simply connect the FTDI cable to the DSU7 connector (the product list contains the CUAV FTDI cable).

 ![Debug port (DSU7)](../../assets/flight_controller/cuav_v5_plus/debug_port_dsu7.jpg)